agrawalreva/budget-leakage-lakehouse/dashboard/DASHBOARD_ANALYSIS.md

 ### Insights

-1. **Risk Concentration:** 90.9% of signals are medium risk, indicating consistent detection threshold
+1. **Risk Concentration:** 90.9% medium risk signals indicates:
+   - Most anomalies are moderate severity
+   - Scoring system is working but may need more granularity
+   - Consider adding sub-categories (medium-high, medium-low)

-2. **High-Risk Focus:** 192 high-risk signals (8.5%) require immediate investigation
+2. **High-Risk Focus:** 192 high-risk signals (8.5%) require immediate investigation:
+   - These represent highest priority for finance team review
+   - Should be triaged within 24-48 hours
+   - **Action:** Create automated alert workflow for high-risk signals

-3. **Low Variance:** Standard deviation of 3.99 shows consistent risk scoring
+3. **Low Variance:** Standard deviation of 3.99 indicates:
+   - Risk scores are clustered around 75
+   - May need to expand scoring range for better differentiation
+   - Consider adding more nuanced scoring factors

-4. **Distribution:** Bell curve centered around 75 suggests well-calibrated scoring system
+4. **Distribution:** Concentration around 75 suggests:
+   - Scoring algorithm may be too conservative
+   - Consider recalibrating thresholds to spread scores more evenly

 ### Business Value